Klepac-Ceraj-Lab/echo_metadata/README.md

 - Mgx_processed and 16S_processed:
     - Y = sent and sequenced
     - N = sent, not yet sequenced
+    - changed to "Sequenced" and "Sent" in AirTable
+- Mgx_batch: dictates which batch sample was sequenced in, batch is defined by separate 96-well plates
-- Notes: miscelaneous comments on that sample
+- Notes: miscellaneous comments on that sample
+- Discrepancies: connects to separate table on AirTable, documents samples with identical SampleIDs or other questions/mistakes in the record accumulated through processing